What is the flu?

 How serious is the flu?

-The flu does not usually cause serious problems.
-Occasionally it can cause severe disease.
+Occasionally flu can cause severe disease.
 Some people have had to go to the hospital and a small number of people have died.
 Historically, seasonal flu causes between 3,000 to 49,000 deaths in the United States each year.

 Who is more likely to get very sick with the flu?

-Below is a list of people who may get very sick if they have the flu.
+Below is a list of groups of people who may get very sick if they have the flu.
 It is important that they, and the people around them, get a flu shot.

 - People with lung disease like asthma